Q: What is CCW, what is CHP, and what is the difference?

 Q: I have a training certificate from 9 years ago.
 Can I use this to get my permit?

-Q: Do I have to take a refresher class every year?
+Q: How often do I have to take the refresher class?

-A: No. You only need to take the refresher class before you renew your permit, no more than one year prior.
+A: You only need to take the refresher class before you renew your permit, no more than one year prior to renewal.

 Q: How much do you charge for your class?

-A: Typically between $89 and $129 per person for the instructor.
+A: Typically between $199 and $289 per person for the instructor as my classes are intentionally small and focused.
 Range fees and classroom rental are not included.
 Ask me about NRA member and group discounts.

 Q: What all is included in your class?

 A: The instructor's time and materials; including paper exams, waivers, targets, and completion certificates.
-Classroom venue and range location will be determined based upon your unique requirements.
+Classroom venues and range locations are not included and will be determined based upon your unique requirements.

 Q: What do I need to bring to your class?